hosoda-tahara-org/voronoi-grain-net/README.md

 1. 🧪 A **synthetic dataset generator** using Voronoi diagrams for microstructure-like segmentation tasks.
 2. 🧠 Pretrained U-Net weights trained on synthetic Voronoi images, ready to be fine-tuned on SEM data.

-⚠️ Note: We do not provide a full training pipeline or U-Net implementation here.
+> ⚠️ We do not provide a full training pipeline or U-Net implementation here.
 Please refer to [milesial/Pytorch-UNet](https://github.com/milesial/Pytorch-UNet) for the base architecture.

 ## News

+- [2025/07/19]: Pretrained models released
 - [2025/07/17]: Code repository released